 Lake Tahoe’s extraordinary deep water clarity is attributed to its uncommonly clean water which allows sunlight to reach much greater depths than possible in most other water bodies.
 Between 1968 through 1971, annual clarity levels averaged about 97.5 feet.
 By the year 2000, however, approximately one-third of Lake Tahoe’s unique clarity was lost.
 To address this issue, the Lahontan Regional Water Quality Control Board (Lahontan Water Board) and Nevada Division of Environmental Protection (NDEP) collaborated to develop the Lake Tahoe Total Maximum Daily Load (TMDL).
-The Lake Tahoe TMDL is a science-based plan initiated to better understand the causes of clarity loss, determine how much pollution needs to be reduced to reinstate historic clarity levels, and develop a workable, cost-effective implementation strategy.
+Initially, the Lake Tahoe TMDL was a science-based plan initiated to better understand the causes of clarity loss, determine how much pollution needs to be reduced to reinstate historic clarity levels, and develop a workable, cost-effective implementation strategy.
 The Lake Tahoe TMDL Program is now in the implementation and tracking phase, with controls being implemented to reduce pollutant loading to Lake Tahoe.
 The Lahontan Water Board and NDEP are working closely with project implementers to track progress, report accomplishments, measure effectiveness and adaptively manage implementation efforts.
 Learn more about the plan and program by clicking the headers below.

-Lake Tahoe TMDL research found that a 65% reduction in fine sediment particles, accompanied by reductions in nitrogen and phosphorous of 10% and 35% respectively, are necessary to meet the TMDL numeric target of nearly 100 feet.
-Approximately half these load reductions are needed to meet the Clarity Challenge, an interim milestone of 80 feet annual average Secchi disk depth to be realized by 2031.
+Lake Tahoe TMDL research found that a 65% reduction in fine sediment particles, accompanied by reductions in nitrogen and phosphorous of 10% and 35% respectively, are necessary to meet the TMDL numeric target of 97 feet.
+Approximately half these load reductions are needed to meet the Clarity Challenge, an interim milestone of 78 feet annual average Secchi disk depth to be realized by 2031.
 The Clarity Challenge is an important goal, as once attained scientists believe the trend in clarity loss has been reversed and we are moving toward restoring Lake Tahoe's clarity.

 See Our Partners below for more information on the types of projects implemented to improve lake clarity.

 Lake Tahoe's clarity is measured in open waters using a Secchi disk - a circular, white disk resembling a dinner plate - that is lowered slowly in the water.
 The depth at which the disk is no longer visible is recorded as the Secchi depth.
 The clearer the water is, the deeper the Secchi disk can be seen.
 Standardized methods for measuring Secchi depth at Lake Tahoe have been applied since the late 1960s.
-The University of California Davis' Tahoe Environmental Research Center (UCD TERC) performs 25-35 measurements throughout the year and reports the annual average Secchi depth in the annual State of the Lake Report.
+The University of California Davis' Tahoe Environmental Research Center (UCD TERC) performs approximately bi-weekly measurements throughout the year and reports the annual average Secchi depth in the annual State of the Lake Report.

 Restoring historic clarity within Lake Tahoe is anticipated to require 65 years.
 To ensure implementation proceeds efficiently, it is essential the Lake Tahoe TMDL Program operates under a formal process over this time.
 The TMDL Management System is a coordinated set of procedures that enable effective and transparent adaptive management of Lake Tahoe TMDL implementation.
 These procedures enable program adjustment in response to changing political or economic environments, new relevant scientific or technical findings, challenges identified by implementing partners, or unforeseen future condition caused by climatic, geologic or wildfire events.